 It is compulsory to equip all motorcycles with a solid brake lever guard preventing the brake lever from being accidentally activated in case of collision with another motorcycle.
-The maximum flexibility displacement of this guard cannot exceed 10 mm.
+The maximum flexibility displacement of this guard cannot exceed 10 mm (aluminium or steel recommended).